 Brent proves to be a tough challenge, even for one as experienced as Jessica.
 The sessions in Brent’s home don’t go so well.
 Then things take a dramatic, or better put comic turn when Jessica comes in one day to Brent’s home and finds him dressed up to the nines in womens clothes complete with a terrible wig.
 Our Brent is a cross dresser, a transvestite.

 Very experienced director Chris Searle directs the production with a sure hand and with full knowledge that she is working with excellent comic material.
-To start with there is always Williamson’s great one liners to give you a head start.
+To start with there is always Williamson’s great one liners to give one a head start.

 The play featured a lot of short, sharp scenes with plenty of changes in location.
 James Searle’s set is very functional, with places to sit around the stage as the characters get into their wheeling and dealing.
 The changes in location are inferred, for instance bird sounds for the seaside scene.